Arcutis Presents Late-Breaking Data from the INTEGUMENT Phase 3 Trials in Atopic Dermatitis at American Academy of Dermatology Annual Meeting

 - Incidences of adverse events were low, with no adverse event occurring in more than 3.5% of subjects in either arm

-/EIN News/ -- WESTLAKE VILLAGE, Calif., March 18, 2023 (GLOBE NEWSWIRE) -- Arcutis Biotherapeutics, Inc. (Nasdaq: ARQT), an early commercial-stage company focused on developing meaningful innovations in immuno-dermatology, today presented in a late-breaking clinical trial session at the American Academy of Dermatology (AAD) annual meeting (New Orleans, LA, March 17-21) new data from its INTEGUMENT-1 and INTEGUMENT-2 pivotal Phase 3 studies of roflumilast cream 0.15% in adults and children 6 years and older with mild to moderate atopic dermatitis (AD).
+WESTLAKE VILLAGE, Calif., March 18, 2023 (GLOBE NEWSWIRE) -- Arcutis Biotherapeutics, Inc. ARQT, an early commercial-stage company focused on developing meaningful innovations in immuno-dermatology, today presented in a late-breaking clinical trial session at the American Academy of Dermatology (AAD) annual meeting (New Orleans, LA, March 17-21) new data from its INTEGUMENT-1 and INTEGUMENT-2 pivotal Phase 3 studies of roflumilast cream 0.15% in adults and children 6 years and older with mild to moderate atopic dermatitis (AD).
 Roflumilast cream is a once-daily, steroid-free topical formulation of a highly potent and selective phosphodiesterase-4 (PDE4) inhibitor.

 Both studies met the primary endpoint of IGA Success, defined as a validated Investigator Global Assessment – Atopic Dermatitis (vIGA-AD) score of ‘clear' or ‘almost clear' plus a 2-grade improvement from baseline at Week 4 (INTEGUMENT-1: 32.0% roflumilast cream vs. 15.2% vehicle, P<0.0001; INTEGUMENT-2: 28.9% roflumilast cream vs. 12.0% vehicle, P<0.0001).
 In addition, rapid and significant improvements in v-IGA success were demonstrated as early as Week 2 (INTEGUMENT-1: 21.2% for roflumilast cream vs. 6.4% for vehicle; P<0.0001; INTEGUMENT-2: 17.7% for roflumilast cream vs 5.3% for vehicle; P< 0.0001).